Home ยป Italian Pasta Recipes ยป Garganelli Pasta

 Serving suggestions

-Bowl of broth and pasta tubes with grated parmesan cheese on wooden board viewed from above.
+Bowl of broth with tubular shaped pasta in the broth checked cloth and grated parmesan cheese on wooden board viewed from above.

 Homemade Egg Pasta